Sebiworld/AppApi/README.md

 As you see, we don't have to bother much about authentication.
 Our routes are protected against unauthorized access.
 But keep in mind: You can throw a custom Exception at any point in your functions as well.

-So, our next step is to define the Exampe-class which functions are called from our router:
+So, our next step is to define the Example-class which functions are called from our router:

 ```php
 <?php